 - Annuitants who have only Part A of Medicare, the hospital benefit.
 You can compare these to see how much you gain, or in most cases lose, by paying the Part B premium.

-Our comparisons consider that a few plans provide both a Medicare "wraparound" and a fund that will pay part of the Medicare Part B premium.
-The two national plans that provide a complete wraparound for hospital and doctor costs and fund Part B costs are Aetna Direct (funding offsets up to $900 of Part B premium) and Blue Cross Basic option ($800), and GEHA High option ($600).
+Very importantly, our comparisons consider that a few plans provide both a Medicare “wraparound” and a fund that will pay part of the Medicare Part B premium.
+The three national plans that provide a complete wraparound for hospital and doctor costs also fund Part B costs are Aetna Direct (funding up to $900 towards the Part B premium), Blue Cross Basic option ($800), and GEHA High option ($600).
 Most of the west coast Kaiser plans, and most of the UnitedHealthcare plans including several in the Washington area, offer even larger subsidies if you have Medicare Parts A and B and are willing to join their Medicare Advantage plans.
 The amounts these plans pay is almost as high as the 2020 Part B premium.

 By using the Guide, you can find how you will come out under each plan if your expenses range from none to the maximum you could pay in a year.
 Very importantly for those with Medicare Part B, the “Published premium” column, as well as following columns, includes both FEHB and Part B premiums.
 These columns also credit you with the savings you gain from a Health Savings Account (HSA) or personal health care account or Health Reimbursement Arrangement (HRA) in plans that give you these benefits (annuitants get the HSA amount as an HRA contribution, as explained in "Types of FEHB Plans").
 Personal care accounts and HRAs are the equivalent of a reduction in premium.
 If you don’t spend that account at the end of the year you will have a bank balance in that amount that carries over to the next year.
 Therefore, the "No costs" column includes your yearly premium adjusted, as pertinent, for the Medicare Part B Premium, HRA account, and any membership dues.
 These will be your only out-of-pocket costs if you have no medical bills.
 We rank the plans in order of average cost to emphasize the importance of each plan's treatment of "average" expenses for a family of a particular size and type.